trdroid/Java-Examples/JNI/README.md

 * a static method (or)
 * an instance method

-A *native method* can be declared with any of the following scopes
+A *native method* can be declared with any of the following access modifiers

 * private
 * default